-A. Anytime, but I would recommend that you come during the school year so you can get a feel for what it’s like to be a student here.
+Anytime, but I would recommend that you come during the school year so you can get a feel for what it’s like to be a student here.
 If you come during the school year, you can visit classes, meet professors if you like or talk with people in the Financial Aid office.
 Lots of students stay the night in a residence hall with current students.
-If you can’t make it during the year, you can also visit during the summer.
-Also, don’t forget the virtual tour at www.choose.plu.edu/virtualtour. —Tyler Russell ’13
+If you can’t make it during the year, you can also visit during the summer. — Tyler Russell ’13

 Should I visit campus, or can I find enough about PLU on its website?

-A. I think that the website has a lot of information, but visiting campus is really an invaluable experience.
-All of the people who come to visit campus really have a lot of fun either touring campus, eating lunch in the UC, or sitting in on a class. —Evan Hildebrand ’14
+I think that the website has a lot of information, but visiting campus is really an invaluable experience.
+All of the people who come to visit campus really have a lot of fun either touring campus, eating lunch in the UC, or sitting in on a class. — Evan Hildebrand ’14

-A. You can – I think it is totally worth it.
+You can – I think it is totally worth it.
 I stayed the night when I was applying to PLU and I had a blast.
-I really learned a lot about campus life and how it all works during that visit. —Evan Hildebrand ’14
+I really learned a lot about campus life and how it all works during that visit. — Evan Hildebrand ’14

 If I want to visit campus, how do I schedule a visit?

-A. Visiting campus is the best way to determine whether a school is right for you.
+Visiting campus is the best way to determine whether a school is right for you.
 While brochures, virtual tours and friends’ opinions are helpful, visiting allows you to experience everything firsthand.
 Scheduling a visit is easy.
 You can call your admission counselor or the Office of Admission (1-800-274-6758) to schedule a visit.
 No need to wait for an open house – you can tour campus, visit classes, stay overnight in a residence hall, meet coaches and professors, and experience campus life to the fullest any time.
-Go to http://www.plu.edu/visit/ to find out more. —Liona Guevara ’11
+Go to https://www.plu.edu/visit/ to find out more. — Liona Guevara ’11

 Will an admission counselor be coming to visit my high school this fall?

-A. Chances are, yes!
-You can always go online and check the admission Web site and click “On the Road.”
-Or give your counselor a call at 800- 274-6758 to find out when they will be coming to visit you. —Tyler Russell ’13
+Chances are, yes!
+You can always go online and check the admission website and click “On the Road.”
+Or give your counselor a call at 800- 274-6758 to find out when they will be coming to visit you. — Tyler Russell ’13

 Paying For College